01 of 10

 09 of 10

-Step 9: How Much Will that Cup of Coffee Cost?
+How Much Will That Cup of Coffee Cost?

-For most people, this is a crucial piece of information to access; cost for housing, food, entertainment, and transportation are all factors in your decision.
+For most people, this is a crucial piece of information to access; the cost of housing, food, entertainment, and transportation are all factors in your decision.
 These helpful tools allow you to measure the cost of living in a variety of cities nationwide.Continue to 10 of 10 below.

 10 of 10